-Our pro forma net tangible book value as of June 30, 2010 would have increased to US\$294.2 million or US\$3.10 per ordinary share and US\$12.40 per ADS without taking into account any other changes in such net tangible book value after June 30, 2010 except for the issuance and sale of 8,000,000 ordinary shares in the form of ADSs offered by us in this offering, at the offering price of US\$36.00 per ADS, after deducting the underwriting discounts and commissions and estimated aggregate offering expenses of this offering payable by us.
+Our pro forma net tangible book value as of December 31, 2009 would have increased to US\$ million or US\$ per ordinary share and US\$ per ADS without taking into account any other changes in such net tangible book value after December 31, 2009 except for the issuance and sale of ordinary shares in the form of ADSs offered by us in this offering, at the assumed initial public offering price of US\$ per ADS, the midpoint of the estimated range of the initial public offering price, and after deduction of underwriting discount and estimated aggregate offering expenses of this offering payable by us.

-This represents an immediate increase in net tangible book value of US\$0.49 per ordinary share to the existing shareholders and an immediate dilution in net tangible book value of US\$5.90 per ordinary share and US\$23.60 per ADS to investors purchasing ADSs in this offering.
+This represents an immediate increase in net tangible book value of US\$ per ordinary share to the existing shareholders (assuming automatic conversion of all outstanding series A and series B redeemable convertible preferred shares) and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.